Solapur: Demographics

-In 2011, the total literates in Solapur city are 710,180 of whom 390,335 are males while 319,845 are females.
-The average literacy rate of Solapur city is 83.88 percent of which male and female literacy was 91.31 and 76.30 percent respectively.

-Hinduism is the majority religion in Solapur city with 75.73% followers.
-Islam is the second most popular religion, with approximately 20.64% following it.
-Buddhism 1.62% Jainism by 1.00%, Christianity 0.73%, others, no religion and not stated 0.28%.

 Geography and climate

 Solapur is located at 17.68°N 75.92°E. It has an average elevation of 458 metres (1502 feet).
 It is bordered by Ahmednagar district on the north; Osmanabad district on the north and northeast.

 Kalaburagi district on the southeast and Bijapur Districts on the south of Karnataka State, Sangli district on the south and southwest; Satara district on the west, and Pune district on the northwest.
 It is situated at a distance of 410 km from the Maharashtra State Capital of Mumbai by road and train.

 Solapur is at a distance of 245 km from Pune and 305 km from Hyderabad.
-Solapur is situated on the Deccan plateau.
+Solapur is situated on the Deccan Plateau.

 Solapur falls under the category of dry (arid and semiarid) climate according to the Köppen climate classification.
 The city experiences three distinct seasons: summer, monsoon and winter.
 Typical summer months are from March to May, with maximum temperatures ranging from 30 to 45 C. The warmest months in Solapur are April and May.
 The typical maximum temperatures being 40 °C or more.
 The highest temperature ever recorded is 46.0 °C in May 1988.
 Although summer does not end until May or even the midst of June, the city often receives locally developed heavy thundershowers in May (although humidity remains high).
 The monsoon lasts from June to the end of September, with moderate rainfall.
 The city of Solapur receives an average rainfall of 545 mm per year.
 Winter begins in November and lasts until the end of February, with the temperatures occasionally dropping below 10 °C. Solapur lies very close to the seismically active zone around Killari, Latur District, about 100 km east of the city.

+Solapur has been ranked 20th best "National Clean Air City" under (Category 2 3-10L Population cities) in India.